MatrixAI/js-virtualfs/README.md

 npm publish
 ```

-The browser target makes use of these polyfill `devDependencies`:
+The browser target makes use of these polyfills:

 * buffer - Used everywhere.
 * events - Used by streams dependency.
 * path - Used for `join`.
 * process - Used for `nextTick` and `stdin` and `stdout` streams.
+* stream - Used for filesystem streaming

+They are currently supplied through Rollup plugins.

 Todo
 -----